-We plan to continue to develop beloranib, with an initial focus on treatment of PWS patients.
-We currently are designing a Phase 3 clinical trial to support registration and commercialization of beloranib in PWS patients.
-We are currently engaged in discussions with the FDA with the intention of initiating trial work in 2014.
 We also plan to assess the utility of beloranib in the treatment of patients with craniopharyngioma-associated obesity through a Phase 2a clinical trial, beginning in the first half of 2014.
-This clinical trial, a four-week, multicenter, clinical trial to be conducted in Australia and the United States, is planned to assess the impact of 1.8 mg beloranib or placebo on body weight, body composition and hunger.
+This clinical trial, a four-week, multicenter, clinical trial in 14 patients with radiographically confirmed hypothalmic damage will be conducted in a total of four trial sites located in Australia and the United States, and is planned to assess the impact of 1.8 mg beloranib or placebo on body weight, body composition and hunger.
+We anticipate that the initial results from this trial will be available in the first quarter of 2015.
 We intend to initiate a Phase 2b clinical trial of beloranib as a treatment for severe obesity in the general population.
+We anticipate that the initial six-month data from this trial will be available in the fourth quarter of 2015.
 Through these efforts, combined with advances in non-clinical development of beloranib, we aspire to establish a regulatory strategy that will allow commercialization of beloranib.